RobertL31/fuddly/docs/source/scenario.rst

 - a :class:`fuddly.framework.data.DataProcess`.

-A :class:`fuddly.framework.data.DataProcess` is composed of a chain of generators and/or disruptors (with or without parameters) and optionally a ``seed`` on which the chain of disruptor will be applied to (if no generator is provided at the start of the chain).
+A :class:`fuddly.framework.data.DataProcess` is composed of a chain of generators and/or operators (with or without parameters) and optionally a ``seed`` on which the chain of operator will be applied to (if no generator is provided at the start of the chain).

-A :class:`fuddly.framework.data.DataProcess` can trigger the end of the scenario if a disruptor in the chain yields (meaning it has terminated its job with the provided data: it is *exhausted*).
+A :class:`fuddly.framework.data.DataProcess` can trigger the end of the scenario if a operator in the chain yields (meaning it has terminated its job with the provided data: it is *exhausted*).
 If you prefer that the scenario goes on, then you have to set the ``auto_regen`` parameter to ``True``.
 In such a case, when the step embedding the data process will be reached again, the framework will rerun the chain.
-This action will reset the exhausted disruptor and make new data available to it (by pulling data from preceding data makers in the chain or by using the *seed* again).
+This action will reset the exhausted operator and make new data available to it (by pulling data from preceding data makers in the chain or by using the *seed* again).

 Additional *data maker chains* can be added to a :class:`fuddly.framework.data.DataProcess` thanks to :meth:`fuddly.framework.data.DataProcess.append_new_process`.
-Switching from the current process to the next one is carried out when the current one is interrupted by a yielding disruptor.
+Switching from the current process to the next one is carried out when the current one is interrupted by a yielding operator.
 Note that in the case the data process has its ``auto_regen`` parameter set to ``True``, the current interrupted chain won't be rerun until every other chain has also get a chance to be executed.

-.. seealso:: Refer to :ref:`tuto:dmaker-chain` for more information on disruptor chaining.
+.. seealso:: Refer to :ref:`tuto:dmaker-chain` for more information on operator chaining.

 .. note:: It follows the same pattern as the instructions that can set a virtual director (:ref:`tuto:director`).
 It is actually what the method :meth:`fuddly.framework.plumbing.FmkPlumbing.process_data`